How Do Publishers Stand to Lose on Account of Ad Fraud?

 Desperate times, desperate measures!

-Due to loss in revenue and compressed margins, the publisher now opens their inventory to various exchanges.
+Due to loss in revenue and compressed margins, the publisher now opens its inventory to various exchanges.
 What happens here is that by listing on these exchanges they’re now prone to ‘domain spoofing’.
 Fake websites can now come up and pretend to be legitimate domains of these good publishers.
 Now when fraud detection tools detect high fraudulent activities on the domain which belongs to the fake publishers, the reputation of a legitimate publisher goes for a toss because the report states that the same domain had appeared in the placement report.
 This now gives the buyers a perspective that the reputed publisher deals in invalid traffic and fraudulent activities to pocket ad spends.
 But, is that the truth?

 In another instance, opening up for programmatic ads for ad slots on the page, publishers do not really know in advance the kind of ads which will be served in the slots.
 Taking advantage of the window here, criminals place ads with malicious code onto the reputed publishers’ site in order to compromise the user’s device.
 Although it’s not a publisher’s fault or a crime that the honest publisher committed, the user is tricked into believing that a legitimate publisher has caused them harm.